Gyungbu/beta_meta/README.md

 ### 2. Run Beta_Meta
 To run Beta_Meta,

-- For script:
+- For script version:

     Run the command below:

 		python ./beta_meta/script/beta_meta_script/beta_meta.py

-- For exe:
+- For exe version:

     When you double-click the `./beta_meta/exe/beta_meta_exe/beta_meta.exe` file, the application will be executed.